This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 However, infrared grills simply do not have enough power to alter or denature the protein on foods, thus we can confirm that infrared grills are perfectly safe to cook with and will not endanger your health.

-It is generally the oil that you put on the food to cook it that most strongly affects how healthy or unhealthy the food that you grill is for you.
+It is generally the oil that you put on the food to cook it that most strongly affects how healthy the food that you grill is for you.

 Can You Cook Vegetables on an Infrared Grill?